 4.3 You are responsible for ensuring that you have and maintain all arrangements and the hardware and software necessary to access and use the Online Services.
 To access the Online Services your hardware and software needs to be compatible with the Online Services (as updated from time to time in accordance with market practice).

-5.1 Provided that you comply with your obligations as set out in these Terms and Conditions, including in particular clause 6, and following payment of the charges as determined under clause 2 (the “Charges“) by you in accordance with clause 7, we will use reasonable skill and care in providing the Services to you or, if you are a Business to the Personnel (where applicable).
+5.1 Provided that you comply with your obligations as set out in these Terms and Conditions, including in particular clause 6, and following payment of the charges applicable to your order of Offline Services or Online Services (“Charges”) in accordance with clause 7, we will use reasonable skill and care in providing the Services to you or, if you are a Business to the Personnel (where applicable).

 5.2 You recognise that we may amend the Services, provided that such changes do not materially impact or reduce the scope of the Services.